Engine Running Like New

-As the technical demands of Grand Prix racing have changed, the Mobil 1 team has rapidly and successfully evolved its products to remain at the forefront of competition, just as the cars adapt continuously through each season.
-In 2009, with drivers only allowed eight engines per season, Mobil 1 lubricants powered the first single Grand Prix engine ever to win three consecutive races.
-Jenson Button’s engine set the new standard at the Monaco Grand Prix.
+As the technology demands of Grand Prix racing have changed, the Mobil 1 team has rapidly and successfully evolved its products to remain at the forefront of competition, just as the cars adapt continuously through each season.
+In 2015 with drivers only allowed four engines per season (based on a 21-race calendar), a new Mobil 1 engine oil has been developed for the Honda RA615H engine to help keep the engine clean and minimize friction and wear.

-Longevity and performance are vital in Grand Prix racing, with each engine expected to cover thousands of miles while making more power from a smaller displacement.
-After the three Grand Prix races that each engine must be capable of completing, Mobil 1 lubricants expect to retain more than 99% of new engine performance.
-The lubricants also keep the engine’s internal surfaces clean and free from deposit build-up, and also prevents wear.
+Longevity and performance are vital in Grand Prix racing, with each engine expected to cover thousands of kilometres while making more power from a smaller displacement.
+The lubricant must help keep the engine’s internal surfaces clean and free from deposit build up, and also prevents wear.
 As the engine is currently frozen, the team have to be more creative in their thinking; focusing on fewer items but with far more intensity.
 Mobil 1 Engine Oil helps ensure that the same level of power is there when the driver needs it most, at the first corner or the last.

 Hydraulics: Fluid Thinking